carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 > Modify the wc.nf script changing the sleep time and execute the script by entering the following command in your terminal:
 >
 > ~~~
-> nextflow run myfirst.nf --samples 'data/ggal.*.fq' -resume
+> nextflow run wc.nf --samples 'data/ggal.*.fq' -resume
 > ~~~
 > {: .language-bash}
 > > ## Solution